CoryBorek/notes-md/classes/cs4720/intro/index.md

 # Introduction

-Wenwen Wang - ASsistant Professor at School of Computing
+Wenwen Wang - Assistant Professor at School of Computing

 Boyd 806